 Mswati III is the current King of the Kingdom of Swaziland, a land located between South Africa and Mozambique, and as well, the head of the Swazi Royal Family.
 Swaziland is the second smallest but beautiful country in Africa, that is rich in culture and amazing sights, with a population of over one million people.
 King Mswati III of Swaziland is one of the last absolute monarchs in the world and particularly the last in Sub-Saharan Africa.
 He assumed the throne since 1986 and has remained a globally controversial figure.
 A lot of us are not familiar with him.
 Here are 10 very significant facts you must know about the peremptory king:

-King Mswati was born on April 19, 1968 in Manzini, Swaziland, and was given the birth name of Makhosetive, meaning “Kings of Nations.”
-This was because Swaziland gained her independence from Britain a few months after his birth, that was on September 9, 1968.
+King Mswati III was born on April 19, 1968, in Manzini, Swaziland, and was given the birth name of Makhosetive, meaning “Kings of Nations.”
+This was because Swaziland gained her independence from Britain a few months after his birth, which was on September 9, 1968.

-The King is from an extremely large family.
-He is one of the youngest sons of his father, King.
-Mswati has about 124 “co-mothers”(wives of his father) and three hundred siblings!
-He is however the only child of his mother, Queen Ntombi Tfwala.
+The King was born in an extremely large family.
+He is one of the youngest sons of his father and has about 124 “co-mothers”(wives of his father) and three hundred siblings!
+He is, however, the only child of his mother, Queen Ntombi Tfwala.

 Mswati developed a great interest in the royal guard that at the tender age of four, he persuaded his father’s aide to allow him to join the Royal Swaziland Police and Royal Palace Guard, and a year later the Umbutfo Defence Force (USDF), where he took his military training very seriously.

-His father, King Sobhuza II died in 1982 and the 14 years old prince Makhosetive was chosen to be the next king.
+When his father, King Sobhuza II died in 1982, the 14 years old prince Makhosetive was chosen to be the next king.
 However, he did not ascend the throne immediately but continued his education for four more years.
 After his education, Makhosetive was crowned Mswati III – King of Swaziland on 25th April 1986 at the age of 18, making him the youngest ruling monarch in the world until the ascension of King Jigme Khesar Namgyel Wangchuck of Bhutan on 14 December 2006; he was also the youngest head of state until Joseph Kabila took office on 26 January 2001 as President of the Democratic Republic of the Congo.
-Together with his mother, titled Indlovukazi – Great She Elephant, he rules the country.
+Together with his mother, titled Indlovukazi – Great She Elephant, the youngest African monarch rules the country.